C4KEW4LK/hidejob_extension/readme.md

 A simple Chrome extension that automatically manages job postings on LinkedIn by hiding dismissed job cards and auto-dismissing jobs with unwanted keywords.

+**This is something I put together for myself, rather quickly, but thought others might find it useful. **

 ## Features

 ### **Dual Job Management**